 Nordplus Junior is aimed at preschools, primary and secondary schools, both theoretical and vocational programmes, as well as vocational schools/apprenticeships.
 Extended schools in arts and culture that are part of a national or regional school syllabus may apply as coordinators.

-Organisations and institutions that work with or have strong interests in compulsory education in the Nordic and Baltic countries may participate as partners.
+Organisations that work with or have strong interests in compulsory education in the Nordic and Baltic countries may participate as partners.

 Pupils, teachers and other educational staff may participate.

-Development projects and job-switching for teachers between schools are also examples of the activities in the programme.
+Development projects and job-switching for teachers between schools are examples of the activities in the programme.

-The above-mentioned institutions can apply for funding through the Nordplus Junior programme to conduct activities in the following areas:
+The above mentioned organisations can apply for funding through the Nordplus Junior programme to conduct activities in the following areas: